Market Development: Strategies & Examples to Grow Your Business

-Have you noticed, for instance, how many pumpkin-scented candles start appearing around September and October?
+Strategies & Examples to Grow Your Business: have you noticed, for instance, how many pumpkin-scented candles start appearing around September and October?
 Yankee Candles even give them spooky names, like “Witch’s Brew”.

 Evidently candle manufacturers recognised that those who celebrate the coming of autumn and Hallowe’en want their homes to smell autumnal and Hallowe’eny.